EshanJayasundara/OpenTwinDocumentation/README.md

 ![influxdbui](./embedded-images/influxdbui.png)

-generate an api token with all permissions and copy it to chipboard using Influxdb UI
+generate an API token with all permissions and copy it to chipboard using Influxdb UI
 ![influxapikey1](./embedded-images/influxapikey1.png)
 ![influxapikey2](./embedded-images/influxapikey2.png)
 copy the apikey/token by selecting and right clicking on it.
 ![influxapikey3](./embedded-images/influxapikey3.png)

-click create a configuration
+Click Create a configuration
 ![influxinputplugin1](./embedded-images/influxinputplugin1.png)
 Choose "default" bucket and kafka-consumer plugin
 ![influxinputplugin2](./embedded-images/influxinputplugin2.png)